chesterl/toy_robot_v2/README.md

 This is my second revision on this exercise.
 I've attempted to utilize better TDD practices and OOP practices in this second version.

-In this revision, I've broken up the `Simulation` into simpler components and simplified the way the robot processes commands.
-All the case statements were removed and commands areevaluated by the `send` method.
+In this revision, I've broken up the `simulation` into simpler components and simplified the way the robot processes commands.
+All the case statements were removed and commands are evaluated by the `send` method.

 **Things I changed**